ansys/DevRelDocs/2024R1/acp_24R1_md/classes_solution.md

 #### clear_element_results()

-Resets the post-processing results for each layered element.
+Resets the postprocessing results for each layered element.

 #### clear_failure_criteria_results()